stonecharioteer/question/README.md

 T1, T2, T3, R1, R2 and R3 correspond to spatial and rotational information about the vectors.

+## Problem Statement

-For brevity, ignore the rest of the information in the file and parse the following.
+For brevity, *ignore* the rest of the information in the file and parse the following.

 - [ ] FREQUENCY
 - [ ] POINT ID and the corresponding T and R columns (both magnitude and phase)

-And write this information to a csv file with the following columns:
+Create a commandline application, called `parse_vectors.py`, which will parse this information and write to a csv file with the following columns:

 ```
   [